Blood Type B Diet Food Lists: The True Probiotic Diet

 If you have Blood Type B and would like to reduce your likelihood of depression, insulin resistance, hypothyroidism, leaky gut, UTIs and sinus infections by eating foods according to your blood type, then keep reading because I have the list of foods you must eat and avoid to achieve your best health.

-In my article The Blood Types Explained, I discussed how each blood type was created throughout history based on the book Eat Right 4 (for) Your Type by Dr. Peter D’Adamo.
+In my article The Blood Types Explained - The History of Genetic Evolution, I discussed how each blood type was created throughout history based on the book Eat Right 4 (for) Your Type by Dr. Peter D’Adamo.

 For Blood Type B, I explained that it is closest to a probiotic diet, since it consists of several fermented and cultured foods like kefir and sauerkraut.
 The Candida Diet would also suit a person with Type B blood since it includes animal meat and fermented food, but excludes wheat-gluten.